Editor’s note: This analysis was updated on March 2, 2023, to reflect that the research has been published in a peer-reviewed journal.

-A recently published study finds that allowing more patients with opioid use disorder (OUD) to take doses of methadone at home during the COVID-19 pandemic—instead of requiring them to travel daily to receive treatment in person—benefited both patients and health care providers and did not lead to increased overdose deaths.
-The research was published in medRxiv, an online archive and distribution server for health science manuscripts that have not yet been published in a peer-reviewed journal.
+A study recently published in The Lancet Public Health finds that allowing more patients with opioid use disorder (OUD) to take doses of methadone at home during the COVID-19 pandemic—instead of requiring them to travel daily to receive treatment in person—benefited both patients and health care providers and did not lead to increased overdose deaths.
+The research was originally published in medRxiv, an online archive and distribution server for health science manuscripts that have not yet been published in a peer-reviewed journal.

 For decades, methadone treatment for OUD has been highly regulated.
 Patients have been able to access the medication only at opioid treatment programs (OTPs), specialty facilities governed at both the state and federal level.
 OTPs often subject patients to punitive rules that do not reflect evidence-based care, for example, by requiring participation in counseling or limiting access to take-home doses.
 To encourage physical distancing at the pandemic’s onset, the Substance Abuse and Mental Health Services Administration (SAMHSA) loosened federal rules about in-person dosing and allowed states to provide up to 28 days’ worth of methadone to patients.

 Recognizing that in-person methadone dosing has long been a barrier to treatment, SAMHSA published draft rules in December for public comment.
 Among other changes, the proposed rules would codify this flexibility and permanently allow OTP patients to receive up to 28 take-home doses after just one month in treatment.
 The proposal leaves decisions about which patients receive these doses and how many they get at a time to the clinical judgment of the OTP provider.